douglas-george/timberhearth/storybook/story.md

 He raised a hand for silence, though his kind eyes crinkled as if he were struggling not to smile.

-“Good folk of Timberhearth,” the mayor began, his voice deep and steady, “tonight we gather for the Night of Voices—a tradition as old as the clock tower itself.
+”Good folk of Timberhearth,” the mayor began, his voice deep and steady, “tonight we gather for the Night of Voices—a tradition as old as the clock tower itself.

-“This is the hour when our young ones take their first steps toward adulthood, ascending to seek the wisdom of Whistlewing, our guardian and guide.
+”This is the hour when our young ones take their first steps toward adulthood, ascending to seek the wisdom of Whistlewing, our guardian and guide.
 As they climb, may they carry with them the love and hopes of all who came before.”

 There was a ripple of murmurs and nods from the crowd.

-“Let them go forth with courage,” Mayor Fenwick continued, “for though the climb is steep, the view from the top will guide their hearts.”
+“Let them go forth with courage,” Mayor Fenwick continued, ”for though the climb is steep, the view from the top will guide their hearts.”

 He spread his arms toward the gathered sixteen-year-olds.
 “And so it begins.”